sroycode/identt/README.md

 Supports rudimentary replication.
 All write queries go to master, read queries are on slave.

-Most of the queries closely follow https://matrix.org/docs/spec/identity_service/unstable.html
+Most of the queries closely follow https://matrix.org/docs/spec/identity_service/unstable.html One main difference is handling of mails and sms to users is handled by an external program.
+There are some additional endpoints to store arbitrary data with accesskey.
+See README.EXTRA.md for details

 In addition there are some utilities

 - identt_keygen is a keypair generator currently only for ed_25519 signing key
 - identt_dumpdb is a db dumper ( dont use in production)
 - identt_getmail is a dummy program to extract mail/sms to send

-One main difference is handling of mails and sms to users is handled by an external program.
-See README.MAILS.md for details

 For replication , the service listens to two ports , you can expose the main port to public, the second port is for communication between servers.